sph-mn/sph-sc/readme.md

 * pointers: ``*aa`` _or_ ``(pointer-get aa)``
 * types: ``(convert-type aa uint8_t)``

-in sc, prefixes apply consistently to the whole following expression. for example, "*aa.bb" means *(aa.bb)
+in sc, prefixes apply consistently to the whole following expression. for example, ``*aa.bb`` means ``*(aa.bb)``

 ## function pointers
 function pointer syntax is
 ```
 (function-pointer output-type input-types ...)
 ```
-in declarations this syntax can be used in place of type names - instead of wrapping the identifier like with c. an int variable would be declared like this
+in declarations, this syntax can be used in place of type names - instead of wrapping the identifier like with c. an int variable would be declared like this
 ```
 (declare b int)